ck4adventure/recipe_app_nextjs/FEATURES.md

 FE: each step is just text for now
 FE: Update fetch and create actions
 FE: update add form to have dynamic steps
-BE: Add recipes directions table
+BE: Add recipes steps table
 BE: Update seeds data